Embark on a Global, Personalized Educational Experience

 • Recognize when there is a need for information and identify, locate, evaluate and responsibly use and share information relevant for the problem at hand.

-• Assess their own ethical values and, in the social context of problems, apply and evaluate ethical perspectives and concepts.
+• Assess their own ethical values and apply and evaluate ethical perspectives and concepts in the social context of problems.

 • Demonstrate understanding of the complexity of elements important to members of another culture in relation to history, values, politics, communication styles, economy or beliefs and practices.